 If you would like an outpatient hospital birth (poliklinisch), we are there to guide you assisted by a nurse or maternity care assistant from the hospital.
 You may choose to deliver in hospital because you feel more comfortable there or there may be reasons why a home birth is less appropriate.
 An advantage to a hospital birth is that in the event you need medical assistance during the delivery, you don’t then need to be transported to the hospital.

 A hospital birth also starts at home.
 We will discuss with you when it’s the best time to go to hospital, usually when your contractions are advanced and you’re dilated to about 5cm.
 We will first call your preferred hospital to confirm that there is space available and then go there together.
 A hospital may sometimes be full, in which case we will go to a different hospital.
 Hospitals in the region hold information sessions which you can attend during your pregnancy.

 An outpatient hospital birth incurs a personal contribution, the amount of which varies per health insurance provider.
-In our region you can choose to deliver at Amstelland Hospital in Amstelveen or the VU university medical centre in Amsterdam.
+In our region you can choose to deliver at Amstelland Hospital in Amstelveen or the UMC, location AMC (academic medical centre) in Amsterdam.